WillKirkhope/Dormistore-client/README.md

 - Front-end was built with React and deployed on Firebase
 - Back-end was built with Express, PostgreSQL, Knex and deployed it on herokuapp

+## To Run Locally ##

+- Run npm install to install all dependencies
+- Run npm start in the Client folder to start the react app!

 ## Deployed Front-end Link ##

 - 'https://dormistore-62b0f.firebaseapp.com/'